-Following is a ten-minute yoga and meditation sequence that will allow you to clear your mind and gain focus for your day while eliminating stress and anxiety.
+Following 5 Yoga Poses to Practice First Thing in the Morning that will allow you to clear your mind and gain focus for your day while eliminating stress and anxiety.
 Increase your physical and mental capacity with this simple and thoughtful way to a happier, productive, and more fulfilling day.

 Child’s Pose (Balasana)

 From kneeling, bring your chest down onto your thighs and your forehead to the floor.
 Your arms lengthen by your side with your hands next to your feet; if it’s more comfortable, stack your hands underneath your forehead.

 Take a slow, full breath in through your nose and notice the back of the chest expand and the ribs widen.
 As you exhale through the nose see if you can sink the buttocks back down toward the heels feeling the spine gently curving over the thighs.

 Stay here for 5-10 breaths, or however long feels good for you.

 For this Yoga Pose to Practice you-ll need to Move into a tabletop position with the wrists directly beneath the shoulders and the knees beneath the hips.
 Press the palms into the mat to ensure your shoulder blades are broad.

 As you inhale, look forward, or up if it’s comfortable for your neck, reaching the tailbone toward the sky.
 Exhale as you tuck the chin to the chest and reach the tailbone to the floor.
 Continue through this movement, allowing the breath to lead and feeling the entire spine being massaged.
 Try to keep the creases of the elbows facing each other the entire time to protect the joint from hyperextension.